kanitvural/aws-data-science-data-engineering-mlops-infra/README.md

 This is not just a collection of isolated AWS services—it's a **fully integrated, end-to-end platform** where every component works together seamlessly.
 The entire infrastructure is defined as code using AWS CDK, deployed through self-mutating pipelines, and follows enterprise-grade practices for security, monitoring, and cost optimization.

+**Most importantly:** This project demonstrates how different data and AI roles collaborate in a **real production environment**.
+From a single GitHub repository, you'll see how:
+- **Data Engineers** build real-time streaming pipelines and ETL workflows
+- **Data Analysts** connect via Power BI to query processed data from Redshift Spectrum
+- **Data Scientists** develop and train ML models using the prepared datasets
+- **MLOps Engineers** deploy models to dev endpoints for testing, then promote to production with monitoring
+- **Full-Stack Developers** build modern web applications that consume real-time predictions
+- **AI Engineers** create intelligent multi-agent systems that understand the entire workflow

+This is how modern data teams actually work together—not in silos, but as an integrated, collaborative workflow where each role builds upon the previous one.

 **Key Highlights:**
 - 🏗️ **Infrastructure as Code**: Everything deployed via AWS CDK self-mutating pipelines
 - 🔄 **Real-Time Data Processing**: Kinesis streaming with Lambda processing